 This webpage is just for CMH Caregivers.
 It’s a place where we can share information and resources to to help us care for our community, while keeping ourselves and others safe, and managing some of the fall-out that might be happening in our personal lives.

 Check out these instructional videos from the CMH Quality and Infection Prevention teams.
 This is a playlist of all CMH instructional PPE videos (watch on YouTube).
 Use the arrows below to go to a specific video.
-All caregivers wearing a mask should watch the first three videos.
+All caregivers should watch the first four videos.
 Caregivers providing direct patient care should watch all of them.

 Email firstname.lastname@example.org if you have any questions.